romsssss/romsssss.github.io/_posts/2022-12-01-code-review-harder-than-it-looks.md

 tags: [GitHub, "pull request"]
 ---

-Opening easy to review pull requests, giving relevant feedback, or responding to feedback is hard.
+Opening easily to review pull requests, giving relevant feedback, or responding to feedback is hard.
 It requires a good mix of soft and hard skills, which are often overlooked.

 Like any activity, practice makes perfect, and anyone can become better at it.
 <!--more-->

-In this blog post, I summarized all the best practices I learned along the years.
+In this blog post, I summarized all the best practices I learned over the years.
 ## One does not open a pull request in one click!

 It is an everyday situation to many developers: after a long and draining coding session during which hundreds of lines of codes have been written, all the static analysis tool lights are green and the feature you've been working on for the past few days is finally ready.